-I may not have been ment to ride horses, considering that during my very first lesson the pretty Arabian, I had been assigned, threw me off like a rag doll.
-I was lying helplessly in the peaty dirt of the arena for a small eternity, until I could breath again.
+I may not have been meant to ride horses, considering that during my very first lesson the pretty Arabian, I had been assigned, threw me off like a rag doll.
+I was lying helplessly in the peaty dirt of the arena for a small eternity until I could breathe again.
 Naturally, I was ordered to climb right back up in the saddle.
-Neither my grandmother, nor the instructor considered it inadvisable, or possibly even reckless, to put a ten year old novice on a stallion, simply because he was the smallest horse, the stable had available.
-The post WW II French occupation of my grandmother’s town in Southern Germany lasted well beyond it’s official termination on May 5, 1955, so the municipal riding stables, sometimes called Tattersall in German, had to shared facilities with French cavalry.
-As it happened, simultaneously with the regular riding instructions for the pony club members, a high ranking French officer had chosen to exercise his stallion.
+Neither my grandmother, nor the instructor considered it inadvisable, or possibly even reckless, to put a ten-year-old novice on a stallion, simply because he was the smallest horse, the stable had available.
+The post-WW II French occupation of my grandmother’s town in Southern Germany lasted well beyond its official termination on May 5, 1955, so the municipal riding stables, sometimes called Tattersall in German, had to shared facilities with French cavalry.
+As it happened, simultaneously with the riding instructions for the pony club members, and thus during my very first horseback riding lesson, a high ranking French officer had chosen to exercise his stallion, which made my stallion a smidgen cranky.
 The Frenchy never paid the slightest attention to my misfortune.
-In his stern visage I could read that little German girls better stay out of his way.
+In his stern visage, I could read clearly that little German girls better stay out of his way.
 Despite these ominous beginnings, I enjoyed riding very much and sailing and hiking, and even a little alpine skiing, though those slopes scared the bejeebers out of me.
-But only until I was in my mid-twenties, when a rather serious car accident put an end to my more vigorous sports activities and I exchanged sweaty breeches for heels and a more sedate, ladylike lifestyle.
-Over the following decades I chucked the heels for Birkis and pencil skirts for muumuus.
+But the more vigorous sporting activities of my youth only lasted until I was in my mid-twenties when a rather serious car accident put an end to it all and I exchanged sweaty breeches for heels and a more sedate, ladylike lifestyle.
+Over the following decades, I chucked the heels for Birkis and pencil skirts for muumuus.
 The former gourmet had transmogrified into a gourmand.

 Before we continue with thoughts about exercise, I have to get back to the term “Tattersall”, meaning a riding school or stables for rent-a-horse establishments, sort of dude ranches in cities.
 That word is, strangely, part of my earliest vocabulary.
 Growing up in the city of Hannover in Northern Germany, a Tattersall was right down the block from our apartment.
 Owing to a minor, but traumatic, childhood experience, I recall those stables quite clearly, even though I never actually saw a horse there.
 One day, my mother gave in to my begging and bought me a scoop of Waldmeister* ice cream from a street vendor, we regularly passed on our way home.
 As I was proudly carrying my ice cream cone, I had to step down from the side walk over a deep curb, onto the cobbled coach entry to the Tattersall.
 During that maneuver, trying to balance myself, I tilted the cone and my ice cream splattered on the ground.
 Oh, how I cried!
 But my mother had no mercy, there was no replacement scoop.
 To this day, I’ve never experienced Waldmeister* flavored ice cream!